perses/helm-charts/docs/overview.md

 # Perses Helm Charts

-You can deploy the Perses application in your Kubernetes cluster using the official Helm chart.
+You can deploy the Perses application in your Kubernetes cluster using the official Helm charts.

 ## Quick Start